-Roles of college and ICEIDA staff
+Roles of College and ICEIDA staff

-In planning for the project extension, provision must be made both for the roles carried by college staff and those by ICEIDA staff during the implementation of the project.
-There must be a move towards a project conception whereby the project is implemented through a series of activities carried out both by the college and by ICEIDA.
+In planning for the project extension, provision must be made both for the roles carried by College staff and those by ICEIDA staff during the implementation of the project.
+There must be a move towards a project conception whereby the project is implemented through a series of activities carried out both by the College and by ICEIDA.
 Some activities will be carried out jointly and some separately.
 The project plan should indicate who is responsible for each activity and who will carry it out.
 There should be a visible attempt to create a broad spectrum of responsibility, from project title through the objectives to the activities.

 College and ICEIDA staff members have different capacities and areas of expertise.
 Each can learn from the other.
 Mechanisms must be planned, constructed and implemented for the formal and informal transfer of expertise and development of capacity.
-ICEIDA inputs could involve either present staff or short-term consultants, both during 2002 and 2003.
+It is expected that both College and ICEIDA staff will be learning on-thejob.

-Role of Ministry of Transport and college administration
+Role of Ministry of Transport and College administration

 There are several areas of cooperation within the marine sector and connected to it that have emerged as important to the development of training of fishing vessel operators and broader training for the fisheries sector.
-These areas of cooperation must be explored and clarified and where appropriate, provision must be made for the drawing up of agreements where the roles of the cooperative partners and the roles of the Ministry and the college administration are defined.
+These areas of cooperation must be explored and clarified and where appropriate, provision must be made for the drawing up of agreements where the roles of the cooperative partners and the roles of the Ministry and the College administration are defined.
 Such partners include relevant ministries and government departments, the Government of Iceland and companies involved in fishing.
 For example, closer cooperation is encouraged with the Department of Fisheries, both at headquarters and at the Mpwepwe College of Fisheries.
 Attachment conditions for students at the Marine College should be in accordance with the guidelines being developed by TEVET (technical, entrepreneurial, vocational education and training).